Goulburn Pumping Station: History

 From 1968 the Goulburn Waterworks operated as a museum of engines.
 It was during this period that a grant was made available under the Regional Employment Development Scheme (1975) which saw some of this funding used for the installation of the Hick Hargreaves engine now on display and operational on steaming days, in the annexe of the pumphouse.

 The single cylinder horizontal engine measures 9 metres in length, weighs 17 tons with the flywheel being 4 metres in diameter.

-It was originally used to power equipment in a Sydney tannery, becoming discarded in 1961.
-It was reported that it had been acquired to represent the nest stage of steam engine development after the beam type engine.
+Used to power equipment in a Sydney tannery, before being discarded in 1961, it was acquired to represent the next stage of steam engine development after the beam type engine.

 Heritage listing

 Goulburn Pumping Station, Marsden Weir & Appleby Steam Engine was listed on the New South Wales State Heritage Register on 2 April 1999.